redobsi/redobsi/README.md

-#Hey, I'm Yahya 👋
+# Hey, I'm Yahya 👋
 I've been coding since childhood—so long that I can’t even remember my first line of code.

 I'm a versatile developer with a broad skill set.
 Here’s a snapshot of what I do:

--🎮 Game Development
+- 🎮 Game Development

--🔍 Reverse Engineering (Cracking & API Reversing on iOS and Android)
+- 🔍 Reverse Engineering (Cracking & API Reversing on iOS and Android)

--🌐 Fullstack Development
+- 🌐 Fullstack Development

--🎨 Frontend Design
+- 🎨 Frontend Design

--...and much more.
+- ...and much more.

 My primary languages are JavaScript and Python, but I also work with: